 - 35 hours per week

-Are you passionate about gender equality and inclusion for all?
+Are you passionate about gender equality, social inclusion and diversity?

 Roles and Responsibilities